 Which agencies are involved?

-The Delaware Department of Natural Resources and Environmental Control, Division of Energy and Climate (DEC) is the lead agency for energy emergency planning.
+DNREC's Division of Energy & Climate is the lead agency for energy emergency planning.
 The Delaware Emergency Management Agency (DEMA) director is the primary advisor to the governor in an emergency/energy crisis.
-The DEC and DEMA work in close consultation with the Delaware Public Service Commission (PSC) during energy emergency shortages.
+DNREC and DEMA work in close consultation with the Delaware Public Service Commission (PSC) during energy emergency shortages.

 What is an "energy emergency," and what happens under the EAP when one occurs?